odea-project/qAlgorithms/report/report.md

 While it already functions as a measure of separation, a secondary statistic to the DQSB would allow to control the generated values.
 This test would, depending on calculation effort, not be included as part of the standard DQSB function.
-Instead it seves as a control of clustering validity unrelated to the test statistic used for binning.
+Instead it serves as a control of clustering quality unrelated to the test statistic used for binning.
 One possible measure for this is the Quadratic Renyi’s Negentropy Separation [@martinsNewClusteringSeparation2015], which is interesting since it decides if two generated clusters should be combined.
 Since it does not depend on the error of a point, bins with suboptimal separation could be detected even if the grouping itself is correct.

-Isotope ratio priorisation during binning
+Isotope ratio priorisation during binning possible?

 **Usability Changes**
 The program does not feature error handling in any capacity.
 Additionally,